Overtourism: Causes

 Pattaya welcomed 9.44 million visitors in 2019.

 Overtourism is observed mostly, but not exclusively, when the number of visitors to a destination, or parts thereof, grows rapidly in a short space of time.
 Also, it is most common in areas where visitors and residents share a physical space.
 In recent years, developments within tourism and outside of tourism have increased contact between residents and visitors and made the impacts of tourism more noticeable.
 In addition to the overall growth of tourist numbers, problems associated with overtourism have been exacerbated by the following developments:

-Enablers of overtourism

-Overtourism has developed into a widespread phenomenon.
-Governments and destination marketing organizations are attempting to address the problem.
-Enablers of overtourism include greater numbers of tourists, the affordability of travel, a mindset dominated by the wish for economic growth, short term focus on tourism, the competition for local services and amenities, and lack of control over tourist bookings.

 There are currently more tourists than ever before in world history.
-In 1950 the number of international tourists was estimated to be 25 million.
+According to UNWTO there were 25 million international arrivals in 1950, which increased to 1.3 billion by 2017.
 In 1963 Walter Christaller published on the negative effects of tourism.
-In 1987 Jost Krippendorf followed as international tourist travel increased.
 In 2016 tourists numbered over a billion, a 50-fold increase compared to 1950.
 Media coverage on overtourism has focused on Europe, which bears the brunt of tourism arrivals with 50 percent, and South East Asia, which sustains 25 percent of tourism arrivals.
-According to UNWTO there were 25 million international arrivals in 1950, which increased to 1.3 billion by 2017.
 The international tourism sector is expected to grow 3.3% annually, until 2030 a year at which point an expected 1.8 billion tourists will cross borders.